-He received his PhD in Environmental Engineering Sciences from the University of Florida and is a Board Certified Environmental Scientist with the American Academy of Environmental Engineers.
-Recently he has been working with the Mississippi Department of Environmental Quality and is focused on both assessment and restoration issues associated with the Deepwater Horizon Natural Resource Damage Assessment.
+He previously worked with the Mississippi Department of Environmental Quality and focused on both assessment and restoration issues associated with the Deepwater Horizon Natural Resource Damage Assessment.
 Dr. Blancher has authored over 50 technical reports and papers and numerous presentations at national and international meetings.
-He was formerly chairperson of Ecology and Aquatic Resources Committee of the Water Environment Federation, is adjunct associate professor in the Environmental Toxicology Program at the University of South Alabama, and chair of Goundwork NOLA’s Technical Advisory Committee.
+He was formerly chairperson of Ecology and Aquatic Resources Committee of the Water Environment Federation, and was adjunct associate professor in the Environmental Toxicology Program at the University of South Alabama.
+He also serves on the Board of The Groundwork New Orleans Trust.

 Her broad experience working with senior-level executives in major international corporations makes her particularly suited to developing and leading the cross-sector partnerships that are at the heart of the REF strategy and business model.
 PJ has also been responsible for major fundraising campaigns for organizations such as the Royal Ontario Museum, the Museum of Fine Arts, Houston, and the Houston Symphony, raising more than $50 million.

 She co-founded Heart to Hand Toronto, a grassroots community organization that provides food to more than 200 disadvantaged families each year in the Toronto, Ontario region of Canada by connecting them directly and personally with volunteer and supporting families in the community.
 This initiative is still going strong after 20 years.